IntersectMBO/draft-constitution/2024-12-05/draft-constitution-converted.md

 - Primarily a security parameter, ensuring decentralization by stake pool division/replication

-- Has an economic effect as well as a security affect - economic advice is also required when changing this parameter
+- Has an economic effect as well as a security effect - economic advice is also required when changing this parameter

 - Large changes in this parameter will trigger mass redelegation events